 Get That Annual Eye Exam

 Don’t forget to book your yearly eye exam at Eye Clinic of Goodlettsville in Goodlettsville, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
-Furthermore, getting an exam is also an excellent opportunity to ask Dr. Judd any questions you may have.
+Furthermore, getting an exam is also an excellent opportunity to ask Dr. Matt Judd any questions you may have.